The Cocktail Table | Finn Juhl | 1951

 FJ 5150 L: 160 cm | W: 78 cm | H: 50 cm

-Designed in 1951 for Baker Furniture in the U.S., the Cocktail Table builds on the smaller Eye Table with a refined, sculptural edge.
-Light and elegant, it was created to complement the Baker Sofa and suit the American design scene, where grand cocktail parties were a staple.
-It is manufactured in either oak or walnut, and comes with a tabletop in veneer, white nano laminate, or black linoleum.
+Originally designed in 1951 for Baker Furniture in the U.S., the Cocktail Table builds on the smaller Eye Table with a refined, sculptural edge.
+Light and elegant, it was created to complement the Baker Sofa and cater to the American lifestyle, where grand cocktail parties were a hallmark of the era.
+It is crafted in oak or walnut, with a tabletop in veneer, white nano laminate, or black linoleum.

 Design: